jangroth/aws-certification-notes/devops-engineer-professional.md

 * *Lambda* - allows integration of *mapping template*
   * Can transform request as well as repsonse
   * Allows to evolve the API while keeping lambda function static
+* Any service
+  * All AWS services support dedicated APIs to expose their features.
+However, the application protocols or programming interfaces are likely to differ from service to service.
+An API Gateway API with the AWS integration has the advantage of providing a consistent application protocol for your client to access different AWS services.

 #### Mapping Template
 A scripts in Velocity Template Language (VTL) that transforms a request body from the frontend